 might work in an actual dental clinic when not in class, while cosmetology

 students might actually work with clients right in the classroom environment.
-Internships
+Internships and volunteer opportunities

 often abound at two-year schools as well, giving students on-the-job training that beefs up the resume and prepares them for a career.